Preliminary Title Reports in California

 What Does a Preliminary Title Report Include?

-This detailed snapshot enables buyers, sellers, lenders, and attorneys to assess title risks, resolve issues early, and proceed confidently toward closing.
+This snapshot enables buyers, sellers, lenders, and attorneys to assess title risks, resolve issues early, and proceed confidently toward closing.

 When and how is the Preliminary Report produced?